Scrat95220/DomoticzGazpar/README.md

 Import data from GDRF to Domoticz

 # create a device in Domoticz
-- In Domoticz, go to hardware, create a virtual "rfx meter counter" or "Dummy".
+- In Domoticz, go to hardware, create a virtual "Manager counter".
-  You may as well create a virtual 'Smart Meter, Gas' device in m3
+  You may as well create a virtual 'Manager counter, Gas' device in m3
 - Then in Devices, add it to the devices. (mark down the id for later).
-- When in Utility, edit the device and change it to Electric (instant+counter) type.

 ## modules to install - linux

-    sudo apt-get install sqlite3
     sudo apt-get install python3 python3-dateutil python3-requests
     git clone https://github.com/Scrat95220/DomoticzGazpar.git

-### rename configuration file, change login/pass/id
+### rename configuration file, change settings

     cp _domoticz_gazpar.cfg domoticz_gazpar.cfg
     nano domoticz_gazpar.cfg